MicrosoftDocs/SupportArticles-docs/support/windows-server/shell-experience/default-date-format-changed.md

 ms.prod-support-area-path: DST and Timezones ms.technology: windows-server-shell-experience
 ---
-# The default date format is changed in Windows 8 and Windows Server 2012
+# The default date format is changed in Windows

 This article describes that the default date format is changed and provides a workaround for issues caused by this change.
 For example, some tools or programs that depend on the earlier date formats fail.